Vampire/javacord.github.io/README.md

 ---
 title: "Article title"
 headline: "Article headline"
+position: 3
 ---

 The content of the article.
 ```
 * `title`: The title of the article, which will be used for the `<title>` html tag and the side navigation
 * `headline`: The headline of the article, displayed as `<h1>`.
 If not set, the title is used.
+* `position`: The position of the article in its category.
+Starting with `1`.

 # How to create changelogs
 Changelogs are located in the `_changelog` folder.
 They have the following structure: